e-n-f/piano-diary/README.md

 Still very rhythmically clunky, but getting better.
 Finally started giving pieces in Eb an honest chance instead of immediately deferring them.
 More than one sharp is still scary.

+## 2015-04-25

+Avoiding the temptation to scrap all these slides and write a new talk about the evolution of the written form of 20th century pop music

 ## 2015-04-26

 Eb is great now.
 I've been playing all kinds of Eb.